melroy89/melroy-blog/content/posts/2023-02-05-server-hardening.md

 Security of a system is often overlooked or not considered important enough.
 Some might think not about the possible consequences, which might result in a hacked or compromised server.
 Maybe sensitive data gets stolen or encrypted with major consequences.

-A collection of _tools, techniques and best pratices_ can help to reduce such vulnerabilities.
+A collection of _tools, techniques and best practices_ can help to reduce such vulnerabilities.
 This process is called **system hardening**.

 We have seen quote a lot of hacks and data breaches over the past years across different big companies, including but not limited to: PayPal, LastPast, T-Mobile, MailChimp, Netflix, Dropbox, OpenSea, Twitter...